fraga/primecycle/README.md

 15, 17, 19, 23, 25, 29, 31, 35, 41, 43, 49, 53, 55, 19, 21, 23, 27, 29, 33, 35, 39, 45, 47, 53,
 57, 59, 63, 69, 75, 77, 21, 23, 25, 29, 31, 35, 37, 41, 47, 49, 55, 59, 61, 65, 71, 77

-The sequence represents the difference between, the prime products (q*p) and his totient (q-1*p-1).
+The sequence represents the difference between, the prime products (q * p) and his totient (q - 1 * p - 1).
 The sequence allow us to identify primes with the same fraction cycle , and is composed by semi prime numbers and prime numbers.
 This can be interesting for cryptography purposes, or prime factorization investigation, have some properties who allow to represent graphically the prime